BradleyCulley/bradleyculley.github.io/_posts/2026-broken-02-03-modern-cosmology.md

 <p>
 This is of course a model, and as I understand some of the details are contested.
 But my understanding from taking the class, and learning elsewhere, is that the overall picture is pretty well-accepted.
 The reason it's hard to know for sure is that we can't observe the early universe.
-But, there are some workaround, like the Cosmic Microwave Background Radiation.
-Particle accelerators are another way to investigate the early universe.
+But, there are some workaround like the Cosmic Microwave Background Radiation and particle accelerators.
 </p>

 ____________________________________